Ankitmodmed/modmedAPIPortal/reference/EMA Proprietary API/getting-started-2/development-basics.md

 # Requesting Resources

-Once development is nearing completion, you'll need to inform Modernizing Medicine which specific resources your application requires to go live.
+Once development is nearing completion, you'll need to inform ModMed which specific resources your application requires to go live.
 Please note that resource provisioning can take up to two weeks after submission, so it’s important to submit your request in advance to avoid delays.

-To register your application with Modernizing Medicine, submit the following details to your MMI contact:
+To register your application with ModMed, submit the following details to your MMI contact:

 * Vendor Name
 * Application Name